-Highway Trust Fund Outlook Improved, But Still Not Solvent, According to the Congressional Budget Office25 Apr 2016, Posted in Analysis, Blog Posts
+Highway Trust Fund Outlook Improved, But Still Not Solvent, According to the Congressional Budget Office25 Apr 2016, Posted in All Posts, Analysis, Blog Posts

 Written by Shane Skelton, Aii Executive Director

 Last month, the Congressional Budget Office (CBO) released its most current Highway Trust Fund (HTF) baseline projecting that the fund would suffer a $107 billion cumulative shortfall by 2026.
 By almost any measure, this is bad news, but compared to other recent estimates, this is actually an improvement.
 Last May, when Aii released “The Highway Trust Fund: A History, Analysis, Discussion, and Assessment for Improving Solvency”, CBO projected a $164 billion cumulative shortfall by 2024 and had not made any projections out to 2026.